apmasell/spadina/background-dev.md

 side.
 A client accessing a realm on a remote server should be able to use capabilities its local server doesn't support since the local server doesn't need to read the assets directly.

+## Applets
+In a strange way, each realm is a small program running on the server.
+The realm's asset functions as the code for the realm and the state information is the program's memory.
+This idea became extended out to allow non-realm things to run on the server as long as they can behave in a similar enough way.
+In particular, the game editor can become an in-network object.

+Each applet has a front-end and back-end.
+The front-end runs on the client and the back-end runs on the server.
+They can communicate to each other in their own specific network protocol that's transported over the client-server connection.
+This means that some functions, such as database interaction, access control, and federation are abstracted out of the applets.

+The front-end has an API with the following constraints:

+- it may receive an update from the back-end at any time
+- it may recieve input from the user at any time
+- it can generate and manage a user interface and callbacks
+- it can have internal state, but this state is not persisted

+The back-end has an API with the following constraints:

+- it may recieve an update from any front-end (with an associated player identifier) at any time
+- it can set a watch dog timer and be notified if it elapses
+- it can have internal state and this state will be persisted to the server's database
+- it must be able to reload itself from the persisted state (and a realm asset)
+- the persisted state must convertible to JSON, JSONB, or Message Pack

+### Weird Philosophy Tangent
+In a strange way, this game has become a reimaging of modern web architecture.
+Ooops.
+The client is in some way, a browser, providing a set of UI primitives.
+As a browser provides UI primitive based on the DOM, Spadina is attempting to provide UI primitives for 3D graphics and UI widgets.
+Unlike a normal web client/server application, the communication is an asynchronous stream of messages, rather than RPC-like behaviour.
+The implementations of the front and back-ends are intended to be built into the client and server directly, but that's not a hard requirement and it would be completely sensible to allow implementing them in WASM and allow dynamic loading.